Eosinophilic Stomatitis and the

 Other forms of eosinophilic syndromes found in Cavaliers are eosinophilic bronchopneumonopathy (airway disease) and eosinophilic enteritis (intestinal).

-The common symptoms are ulcers – which appear as appear as inflamed crater-like sores – on the surfaces of the mouth, such as the gums and soft palate (see photo at right).
+The common symptoms are ulcers – which appear as appear as inflamed crater-like sores – on the surfaces of the mouth, such as the gums and soft palate (see photo at right by Dr. Gregg A. DuPont).
 Lesions – such as bumps or blisters – also may be present (see photo below).

 The inflamed areas will be sensitive and painful, so the dog may exhibit difficulty in eating or a loss of appetite.
 Other clinical signs include halitosis, swallowing problems, coughing during meals, or clearing the throat.
 Often, the dog shows no visible symptoms, and the disorder is not discovered unless the dog's mouth is examined.

 The appearance of the sores could be due to any of several causes.
 Thorough visual examination and a biopsy are standard procedure.
 A complete blood count, viral panel, and chemistry panel likely will be performed.
 Blood panel results usually are normal, except for elevated immunoglobulins reflecting chronic stimulation.
 Radiographs of the jaw may also be taken.
 The dog may be placed under anesthesia for some of these procedures.